josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 ▌Press Ctrl+C to quit.
 ```

-Then on another terminal you start your application but using the development mode:
+Then on another terminal, you start your application but using the development mode:

 ```shell
 (EmpireStateRunUp) [josevnz@dmaf5 EmpireStateRunUp]$ textual run --dev --command esru_browser